 Compensation Information for Surgical Techs in Minnesota

-Surgical Technicians in the state of Minnesota are paid an average hourly rate of approximately $20.70 and a yearly salary of approximately $43,056.
-Salaries often vary by employer or facility and the fastest way for a surgical tech to increase his or her salary is to be certified by the National Board of Surgical Technology and Surgical Assisting, which increases pay by an average $2.00 more per hour.
+Surgical Technicians in the state of Minnesota are paid an average hourly rate of approximately $23.89 and a yearly salary of approximately $49,690 – much higher than the national average.
+Salaries often vary by employer or facility and the fastest way for a surgical tech to increase his or her salary is to be certified by the National Board of Surgical Technology and Surgical Assisting.
+(Figures courtesy of the U.S. Department of Labor’s Occupational Employment & Wages database.)